StorjOld/plowshare-wrapper/README.md

     p = plowshare.Plowshare()
     p.download(info, "/tmp/")

+If it succeeds, ''download()'' returns an object with the filename, which is automatically prefixed with a hash:

+    { "path": "tmp/e01a7ef_README.md" }

 There are multiple errors that can occur.
 Here's a list of the currently supported errors:

     { "error": "unsupported format" }   # API version isn't supported